A unifying approach to tropicalization: Scheme theory

 \subsection{Stalks and residue fields}

 Let $X$ be an ordered blue scheme and $x$ a point of $X$.
 The \emph{stalk of $\cO_X$ in $x$} is the colimit $\cO_{X,x}=\colim\cO_X(U)$ over the system of all open neighbourhoods $U$ of $x$.
-The stalk only depends on the subsets of an affine open neighbourhood of $x$, so we can assume that $X=\Spec B$ is affine and that $x=\fp$ is a prime ideal of $B$.
+The stalk only depends on the subsets of an affine open neighbourhood of $x$, so we can assume that $X=\Spec B$ is affine and that $x=\fp$ is a prime $m$-ideal of $B$.
 In this case, we have $\cO_{X,x}=B_\fp$.
-This means that the stalk $\cO_{X,x}$ of $x$ is a local ordered blueprint with a unique maximal ideal $\fm_x$.